-This Detox Green Smoothie has been my go-to for a reset after holidays and special occasions when I’ve indulged!
-I find myself craving the freshness of fruits and veggies, and this smoothie is just the trick.
-It’s gluten free, dairy free, and vegan and packs a punch of vitamins and nutrients.
-Having this smoothie as a light ‘meal’ in between bigger meals is a great way to get your appetite back!
+This Green Detox Smoothie has been my go-to reset after holidays and special occasions I’ve indulged!
+I find myself craving fresh fruits and veggies, and this smoothie is just the trick.
+It’s gluten-free, dairy-free, and vegan and packs a punch of vitamins and nutrients.
+This smoothie as a light ‘meal’ in between bigger meals is a great way to regain your appetite.
 It also nourishes your body and gives it a break from heavier foods.

-So… I’m going let you in on the secret!
+So… I’m going to let you in on the ‘secret’!
 I eat light meals in between the heavier ones.
-It’s so simple that it’s not really qualified to be a secret, but there you have it!
-Often I find myself having this Detox Green Smoothie after a indulgent meal.
-It’s fresh and light and gets me right back on track.
+It’s so simple it barely qualifies as a ‘secret’, but there you have it!
+I often find myself having this Green Detox Smoothie after an indulgent meal.
+It’s fresh, and light, and it gets me right back on track.

-This might sound crazy, but after a full scale holiday meal, I drink green smoothies for breakfast or lunch the next day.
+This might sound crazy, but after a full-scale holiday meal, I drink a green smoothie for breakfast or lunch the next day.
 It helps me regain my balance, (and my appetite).
 Smoothies also give me a boost of nutrition from fresh fruits and vegetables.

-I love to indulge, and I absolutely refuse to feel guilty about it.
-However, after too many heavy meals, I usually don’t feel as good and I’m low on energy.
+I love to indulge, and I definitely don’t feel guilty about it.
+However, after too many heavy meals, I usually don’t feel as good and am low energy.

-My way of coping with indulgences and staying healthy, is to keep the indulgences spaced out.
+My way of coping with indulgences and staying healthy is to keep the indulgences spaced out, (balance).
 By eating lots of fresh raw produce, I feel great and I still enjoy all the occasions.

 Ingredients & Substitutions